sav-che/TL-2/Authors/Baumgardt, Ernst {std. Baumgardt} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 388](https://www.biodiversitylibrary.org/item/103858#page/400/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 388](https://www.biodiversitylibrary.org/page/33265115) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Baumgardt, Ernst {std.
 Baumgardt}|first entry]] for this author

 ### Author

 \* Baumgardt, Ernst (fl.
-1845-1856), German botanist and highschool teacher, ca. 1845 teacher at Putbus, ca. 1856 director of the senior highschool at Potsdam. (*Baumgardt*).
+1845-1856), German botanist and highschool teacher, ca. 1845 teacher at Putbus, ca. 1856 director of the senior highschool at Potsdam.
+**Abbreviated name**: *Baumgardt*

 #### Herbarium and types